 Is Coral Pink Sand Dunes State Park Worth Visiting?

-Coral Pink Sand Dunes State Park is definitely worth visiting if you have a few hours spare on your road trip around Kanab Utah.
-You can spend an action packed 2 or 3 hours blasting around in the sand before heading on to your next attraction.
+Yes, Coral Pink Sand Dunes State Park is definitely worth visiting!
+You can spend an action packed 2 or 3 hours blasting around in the sand before heading on to your next attraction around Kanab, Utah.

 Exploring this sandy landscape is definitely one of the most fun things to do in Utah and it is perfectly located for road trippers to stop between Zion and Grand Canyon.

-How To Include CPSD On Your Road Trip Itinerary
+How To Include Coral Pink Sand Dunes On Your Road Trip Itinerary

 Coral Pink Sand Dunes is the perfect place to spend 2 or 3 hours when driving between Zion National Park and Kanab in Utah.